 That’s Misty on the chart, coming out of Champlain Canal Lock #2, Mechanicville, NY

 It is really important to be in touch with the lock masters along the way.
 They’re a great crew and extremely helpful.
 While we didn’t need it, they will lower pool levels with advance notice.
 They communicate with the locks along your route to let them know you’re coming and update you on pool levels.
 They’ll also give you a heads up on approaching traffic on the other side of the lock.
-We were particularly grateful to know that this barge was coming around the bend after leaving a lock!
+We were particularly grateful to get a call on the radio letting us know that this barge was coming around the bend after leaving a lock!

 You can see how close this barge was…picture taken from the bridge.

 Locking is definitely not as hard as Nancy was anticipating (OK, freaking out about), but it is physically exhausting!
 When the huge lock doors open and close it sounds like creaky dungeon doors, and there’s a bit of an echo as they connect and shut!
 Kinda spooky!